- Purpose

 - Procedures

-- Fingerprint Background Check – An applicant or employee subject to a criminal background check under this section may be required to be fingerprinted and consent to a fingerprint background check by the Utah Bureau of Criminal Identification, the Federal Bureau of Investigation or another government or commercial entity.
+- Fingerprint Background Check – An applicant or employee subject to a criminal background check under this section will be required to be fingerprinted and consent to a fingerprint background check by the Utah Bureau of Criminal Identification, the Federal Bureau of Investigation or another government or commercial entity.

-- Consumer-Reporting Agency Criminal History Background Check – The College may determine to use a consumer-reporting agency to conduct a criminal history background check instead of the fingerprint background check process.
-A consumer-reporting agency may also be utilized to conduct required financial/credit history checks as referenced in 5.8.
+- Consumer-Reporting Agency Criminal History Background Check – The College may determine to use a consumer-reporting agency to conduct a criminal history background check instead of or in addition to the Utah Bureau of Criminal Investigations.
+A consumer-reporting agency may also be utilized to conduct required financial/credit history checks as referenced in 5.7.

-- Opportunity To Respond - Before an applicant is denied employment or an employee is subjected to an adverse employment action based on information obtained in the criminal background report, the applicant or employee shall receive a notice of the reasons for denial or the adverse action, a written description of his/her rights under the Fair Credit Reporting Act, and shall have an opportunity to respond to the reasons and any information received as a result of the criminal background check.
-If an applicant disagrees with the accuracy of any information in the report and notifies the human resources office of the College within three (3) business days of his/her receipt of the report, the College shall provide a reasonable opportunity to address the information contained in the report.
+- Opportunity To Respond – Before an individual is denied employment or an employee is subjected to an adverse employment action based on information obtained in the criminal background report, the applicant or employee shall receive a notice of the reasons for denial or the adverse action, a written description of their rights under the Fair Credit Reporting Act, and shall have an opportunity to respond to the reasons and any information received as a result of the criminal background check.
+If an applicant disagrees with the accuracy of any information in the report and notifies the human resources office of the College within three (3) business days of their receipt of the report, the College shall provide a reasonable opportunity to address the information contained in the report.

 - Financial/Credit Check – If an applicant is applying for, or an employee holds, a security sensitive position with access to sensitive personal information or financial responsibilities over the funds of the College or others, the vice president supervising that area may require an additional financial/credit check to be performed.

-Effective Date: 16 May 2024
+Effective Date: 28 May 2026

 - Approvals and Notes